saltyrtc/saltyrtc-meta/Task-ORTC.md

   (non-negative integers) that SHALL not be used for the signalling channel.
 This `Array` MUST be available to be set from user applications that use specific data channel ids.
-* The *handover* field SHALL be set to `true` unless the user application explicitly requested to turn off the handover feature or the implementation has knowledge that `RTCDataChannel`'s are not supported.
-  In this case, the value SHALL be set to `false`.
 * The *handover* field SHALL be set to an `Array` containing supported data transport types as defined in the *Data Transport Types* section.
   If the user application explicitly requests to turn off the handover